Amparulekar/Amparulekar.github.io/_portfolio/Research6.md

 *Bachelor’s Project-II (Collaboration with TATA Cancer Research Hospital) at the Medical Deep Learning and Artificial Intelligence Lab, IIT Bombay, Guide: Prof. Amit Sethi*

-**Summery:** *In this project, we combined genetic information, chemotherapy drug properties, patient demographics and imaging data of different kinds to predict tumor progression free interval and effectiveness of chemotherapies.*
+**Summary:** *In this project, we combined genetic information, chemotherapy drug properties, patient demographics and imaging data of different kinds to predict tumor progression free interval and effectiveness of chemotherapies.*

 *Paper submitted to IEEE ISBI 2025 (International Symposium on Biomedical Imaging*